gagla/moviesApp/README.md

 # MoviesApp

-MoviesApp is hosted at https://young-headland-62697.herokuapp.com `backend/` folder contains entire Node.js Express backend.
-MmngoDB is used to store data.
+MoviesApp is hosted at https://young-headland-62697.herokuapp.com <br />
+`backend/` folder contains entire Node.js & Express backend.
+MongoDB is used to store data.

 To run the app:
 - clone repositorium